Regulation of Psychotherapy in the UK

 For and Against

-Whilst there are arguments on both sides, it is also true that unscrupulous practitioners continue to exist in every field whether professions are regulated or not.
-And I have personally witnessed toxic individuals who are members of regulatory organisations e.g. psychologists, counsellors, doctors etc, manage to remain within the rules and ethical codes prescribed by their insititutions, and who manage to slip through the cracks and loopholes in policy manuals, whilst still being permitted to practice in incompetent or objectionable ways.
+Whilst there are valid points and arguments on both sides, it is also true that unscrupulous practitioners continue to exist in every field whether professions are regulated or not.
+And I have personally witnessed toxic individuals who are members of regulatory organisations e.g. psychologists, counsellors, doctors etc, manage to remain within the rules and ethical codes prescribed by their institutions, and who still manage to slip through the cracks and loopholes in policy manuals and arbitration panels, whilst being permitted to practice in incompetent or objectionable ways.

 Furthermore, I have also seen with my own eyes such individuals escaping penalty from their regulatory bodies even when substantial evidence existed against them.
 Breaches of the spirit of ethical codes can still be interpreted favourably in terms of the letter of those codes, thus allowing toxic practitioners to evade accountability of such breaches with the aid of bias and favour brought by committees of bureaucrats serving their own interests, and where membership fees fund the entire organisation.
-A similar situation exists in courts of law around the world, whereby the guilty escape justice every day of the week based on technicalities, clever argument, and the absence of common sense.
+A similar situation exists in courts of law around the world, whereby the guilty escape justice every day of the week based on technicalities, clever argument, and the absence of common sense, all the while making fortunes for those who operate within the system.

 A small minority of highly toxic individuals (patients, members of the public, and even other practitioners) attempt to use the institution’s complaints procedures to indulge their own needs for cruelty and destruction, seeking to ruin the lives and careers of competent, caring and genuine member practitioners who did them no harm whatsoever.
 Even when offered kindness, fairness, refunds and recompence, such individuals often still desire to act out histrionic or vengeful impulses that defy reason.
-Complaints to authorities often then become the convenient vehicles by which they are permitted to wreak such vengeance, often in long, drawn-out proceedings spanning months or years.
+Complaints to authorities often then become the convenient vehicles by which they are permitted to wreak such vengeance, often in long, drawn-out proceedings spanning months or years, that can be ruinous to health, reputation and livelihood.

 Lastly, I have been a patient (during my training years) to therapists who were ‘registered’ with private organisations and those who were not.
-The most helpful, insightful and ‘human’ therapists I saw either chose not to be members of such institutions, or had the personal integrity to put common sense before institutional policy when required, thus breaking the rules.
-By contrast, one very abusive practitioner I saw very briefly (before I had the good sense not to return) not only held such membership, or ‘registration’, but also occupied an executive position in a well-known therapy training centre in London.
+The most helpful, insightful and ‘human’ therapists I saw either chose not to be members of such institutions, or had the personal integrity to put common sense before institutional policy when required, thus breaking rules that defy and defeat common sense.
+By contrast, one very abusive, manipulative practitioner I saw very briefly (before I had the good sense not to return) not only trumpeted such membership, or ‘registration’, but also occupied executive and teaching positions in a well-known therapy training centre in London.

 Despite the culture of suspicion that has developed around questions of ‘registration’ (a quasi-medical-sounding culture created by those who wear membership as a badge of honour and who may treat detractors with suspicion), there is nothing sinister, shameful or criminal about non-affiliated practice.
 Membership of a trade organisation guarantees very little in terms of real practitioner competence or real protections for the public, and in my experience there is no relationship between registration and skill or competence, or the absence of skill or competence with non-registration.